 Jack jumper ants

 These nasty little ants are prevalent in Tasmania.
-The rest of the country has bull ants and inch ants (yes, they are as big as the name infers), whose bites do hurt, but the worst by far are the jack jumpers.
+The rest of the country has bull ants and inch ants (yes, they are as big as the name infers), whose bites do hurt, but the worst, by far, are the jack jumpers.

 Bees and wasps

-Research actually suggests that bees, wasps and other insects are the most dangerous Australian animals.
+Research suggests that bees, wasps and other insects are the most dangerous Australian animals.
 Despite the potent poisons of snakes and jellyfish or the fierce bites of crocodiles and sharks, 27 people died from stings of bees and wasps over a 13 year period.
 In contrast, snake bites are only fatal in one to two cases a year.

 Poisonous spiders

-Picture the big, hairy, poisonous spider of your nightmares… you are probably thinking of something like the funnel web.
-It lives in and around Sydney and its venom is one of the most toxic of any spider.
 They line their burrows with webs that look like funnels, thus the name.
 You are unlikely to come across any when visiting as a tourist, but stay away from gardening, leave rocks and logs where they lay and don’t disturb debris on the ground.

 Redback spider bites apparently burn and bring intense pain.
-Anti-venom is now often not administered unless the bite victim is young, elderly or otherwise infirm.
+Anti-venom is often not administered unless the bite victim is young, elderly or otherwise infirm.

 4. Sea creatures